 Possible interference with or fragmenting of land uses along the ROW.
 Opening of remote lands to human activities such as settlement, agriculture and vegetation.
 These effects can be significant if natural areas such as wetlands are affected.
-The route identified is has been established near the existing non asphalt roads used for domestic transport of goods and people and the cumulative effects from the Project will not be significant.
+The routes identified are well established corridor for transport of goods and the cumulative effects from the Project will not be significant.